An alien assassin could get used to life on Earth…

 Zemanni has been called many things—shapeshifter, bounty hunter, assassin, Gray.
 But since being ripped apart by an angry Lyrian and barely managing to piece himself back together, the only word he can think of is “trapped”.
 Trapped in the form of Eric Peterson, and saddled with the biological needs and urges of a human—urges that center around the aggressively helpful woman giving him shelter.

 Brooke knows her unhealthy need to rescue people is reaching a new level when she takes the wounded alien she finds hiding in her car back to her apartment.
-He’s gorgeous and rude and has glowing streaks of silver all over his body–a body he doesn’t seem to know what to do with.
-Keeping him safe–primarily from himself–leads to the most intense “close encounters” either has ever had.
-Add in coffee and video games, and Zemanni says Earth might be the perfect place to retire.
+He’s gorgeous and rude and has glowing streaks of silver all over his body—a body he doesn’t seem to know what to do with.
+She has a few ideas… Zemanni begins to think that Earth is the perfect place to retire.
 If only he can convince his many enemies that he’s truly out of the game.

 Author’s note: This series contains explicit sex (and explicit consent) and is intended for an adult audience (18+ only).
 It’s also filled with puns, fish-out-of-water hijinks, aliens being baffled by finding their first love, and lots of feels. *Lots* of feels 😉 Please enjoy!

 You’ll get the most out of this Scifi RomCom novella series by reading them in order:

 * Gray Card

 * Resident Alien

 * Duration of Stay

 Duration of Stay contains a sneak peek at Duel Citizenship, book seven in The Department of Homeworld Security.
 Buy Duration of Stay and start reading today!

 Available on these retailers: